salawa1/CMPS361/FinalProject/README.md

 ## 🔷 DJ Rex Chatbot

 ### DJ Rex is a chatbot with pre-determined questions and responses.
+It was coded using php, JavaScript for its functionality, and PostgreSQL for storing questions and answers.
 The chatbot appears on the welcome page after 5 seconds of having the page loaded, and features a text input box and send button.
 The bot has a fallback feature for questions it is not familiar with.

   <img width="1800" alt="image" src="/FinalProject/public/images/chatbotFeature.png" />